Single-particle limit of a topological edge state in a locally resonant band gap: Introduction

 Parallel to these developments, the introduction of topological band theory into mechanical systems has catalyzed the vibrant field of topological mechanics~\cite{liu2020topological,Colloquium2024}.
 In these systems, robust boundary modes (or states) emerge at edges~\cite{Wang2015}, interfaces~\cite{Mousavi2015}, and corners~\cite{Serra-Garcia2018}.
 Residing deep within band gaps, these states exhibit remarkable resilience to disorder and imperfections due to their underlying topological protection.
 This intrinsic robustness makes them prime candidates for next-generation applications in fault-tolerant, one-way passive waveguiding, logic, and signal processing.
-When combined with the high attenuation characteristic of LRGs, we envision topological states with qualitatively superior localization properties compared to those hosted in BrGs: specifically, edge modes localized to a single particle at the boundary, representing the theoretical limit of confinement in a discrete system.
+These topological boundary modes pair naturally with local resonance; the sharp attenuation of LRGs offers a route to edge localization complementary to Bragg-gap confinement.
+While BrG edge modes decay exponentially over broad parameter ranges, an LRG introduces an attenuation singularity that can drive extreme confinement at a specific frequency, motivating our study of resonance-assisted edge localization in topological metamaterials.